Grow Website Traffic

-- Identify Appropriate Guest Blogging Opportunities – When you are identifying blogs or publications to contribute to, ensure they have a sizable audience.
+- Identify appropriate guest blogging opportunities – When you are identifying blogs or publications to contribute to, ensure they have a sizable audience.
 Also check that they have at least some overlap with your target audience.
 Goes without saying that the blogs you end up choosing will depend on your niche and goals you have in mind.

-- Start Reaching Out – Start finding the right person to email, preferably the main in charge of the website.
+- Start raching out – Start finding the right person to email, preferably the main in charge of the website.
 Always try to email the editor or the content head if it is a big company or popular platform website.
 In case of a single author blog, directly reach out to the blogger.
 Present yourself nicely and build a rapport with the author or editor first to increase the chances of your blog being accepted.

-10. Q&A Site Engagement – Many marketers do not realize that Q&A sites, online communities, and forums are some of the most engaging and effective ways to reach your target audience, and engage with your tribe.
+Many marketers do not realize that Q&A sites, online communities, and forums are some of the most engaging and effective ways to reach your target audience, and engage with your tribe.
 They help you increase your link-building and SEO, develop your brand visibility, and win you loads of interested blog readers.

 You can get immediate and targeted readership for your blogs and other content assets if you smartly and consistently participate on Q&A sites, niche forums and online communities.

 To direct more traffic from these forums to your brand site, include a link to your blog site in your Q&A profiles.
 Start participating in the relevant conversations on these forums and try to answer relevant queries also.
-Insert links and references of relevant content on your website while answering the questions.
+Insert links and references to relevant content on your website while answering the questions.
 In the long run, your efforts will pay off.

 Engage in best practices by posting and participating intelligently and not by spamming.
-It is a good platform to become a trusted industry leader, and drive more traffic to your site.
+It is a good platform to become a trusted industry leader and drive more traffic to your site.